matthewconstantine/normalized-get/README.md

 # Normalized Get

-A `get` function that traverses normalizr relationships.
+Helper functions for traversing [normalizr](https://github.com/paularmstrong/normalizr) relationships.

 ## Who is this for?